- Home

 COVID-19 is the name given to the virus that triggered our recent global pandemic that began in 2020.
 The virus is thought to spread mainly from person-to-person through respiratory droplets and small particles produced when an infected person coughs, sneezes, or talks.
 The virus spreads easily in crowded or poorly ventilated indoor settings.
 Some people who are infected show no symptoms while others develop illness that ranges from mild-severe.

-The incubation period after exposure ranges from 2-14 days, with an average of 5 days.
-People with COVID-19 are generally considered potentially infectious up to 48 hours before symptoms begin through 10 days after.
-People with severe illness may be infectious longer.
 Door County Public Health encourages everyone to stay at home if ill, use care if exposed, and continue to be cautious in public places.

 Symptoms may include fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.